AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-handle-multiple-set-state-calls-on-the-same-object-in-react/how-to-handle-multiple-set-state-calls-on-the-same-object-in-react.md

 ---
 title: "How to handle multiple setState calls on the same object in React"
-description: "A common pitfall and solution when using React setState multiple times on the same object."
+description: "A common pitfall and solution when calling React setState multiple times on the same object."
 date: "2021-03-30"
 tags: ["React"]
 # featuredImage: linus-nylund-1400x840.jpg